Introducing the new CD "Stories to Keep"

 Biography

-Starting out at open stage night at Earl's Pub on Lincoln Avenue in Chicago, she has moved on to many stages.
-Among these are the Uncommon Ground Coffeehouse, Two Way Street Coffeehouse, Charlie's Coffeehouse, The Fox Valley Folk Festival, The Heartland Café, Lucille's, Bill's Blues and The Bluebird Café in Nashville.
-For a brief time, she played guitar and sang backup for The Art Thieves, a Chicago-based rock group led by John Kimsey.
-Her style was a perfect fit for Green Light Performing Company, a children's educational theater and dance group owned by Domenick Danza.
-Green Light commissioned her to write several songs for their live performances.
-One the songs, “Invisible Light” describes the properties of light and supernovas.
-The song was acted out & sung by Green Light performers at the Adler Planetarium (no relation).
-Donna was the voice of a popular radio spot in 1997 for the Little Lotto, singing the jingle “Metal Detector”.
+For a brief time, Donna played guitar and sang backup for The Art Thieves, a Chicago-based rock group led by John Kimsey.
+Her songs were a perfect fit for Green Light Performing Company, a children’s educational theater and dance group led by Domenick Danza.
+Green Light commissioned her to write several songs for their live performances, including “Invisible Light,” a 6-minute song which describes the properties of light and supernovas.
+The song was performed by the company at the Adler Planetarium (no relation).
+Donna was also the voice of a popular radio jingle in 1997 for the Little Lotto, singing the jingle “Metal Detector”.
+Her singing can be quietly heard in the background of the movie soundtrack for “The Vision,” a comedy horror film by Robert Alaniz, singing “Demon of Doubt” written by John Ludwig.
+Her song Violets and Blues appears in the background of a short film by Eric Neal.
+She has also worked with author Paula Kamen as the sound designer on her play “Seven Dates With Seven Writers”.